 For reporting purposes, the SMDB at CIHI currently counts physicians in the jurisdiction of their mailing address.
-Physicians registered in more than one jurisdiction accounted for 25.8% of active physicians in 2022.
+Physicians registered in more than one jurisdiction accounted for 25.9% of active physicians in 2023.
+With the Atlantic Registry, implemented in 2023 to enable physicians to easily move and practise across all 4 Atlantic provinces, CIHI will need to be more vigilant in maintaining the preferred mailing address concept.